 32. Having complied with the prescribed conditions, the student shall be registered on the College roll.
-He shall be considered as a member of the College, and amenable to its regulations during vacations as well as during the sessions, t of are orork ork e or oral leges:
+He shall be considered as a member of the College, and amenable to its regulations during vacations as well as during the sessions, until he shall have been graduated or formally discharged, honorably or otherwise.
+In the case of an honorable discharge he shall be entitled to a certificate in the following words: